-Its called as Dal Makhani as it is made with Dal/Lentils – Whole Black Lentils and Red Kidney Bean and Makhan (White Butter) and full fat cream.
+Its called as Dal Makhani as it is made with Dal (Lentils) – Whole Black Lentils + Red Kidney Beans along with Makhan (White Butter) and full fat cream.
 This dish is rich in calories.
-Due to the use of all these ingredients Dal Makhani becomes creamy.
+Due to the use of all these ingredients Dal Makhani becomes creamy and rich.
 If you are working on your diet, you could avoid the cream completely.
 I have not used cream in this recipe though.

 For some unknown reason, Dal Makhani tastes even better on the second day.
-There are some punjabi recipes like sarson da saag, langarwali dal and dal makhani which taste better on the second day.
+There are some punjabi recipes like sarson da saag, amritsari dal and dal makhani which tastes better on the second day.
 But don’t eat too much dal makhani as it is heavy on the stomach.
 Usually in Punjab, they serve dal makhani topped with lots of butter and white cream.
 It goes well with rotis, rice or naan or aloo paratha or aloo kulcha or paneer kulcha or naan or rumali roti.

 Generally this lentil and legume combination are cooked first individually and then simmered in a base of onion, tomato puree, ginger, garlic, white butter and spice powders.